Well, we can say that we learned at least two things:

 In its monetary policy assessment, the central bank sounded pretty concerned about the threats that the euro debt crisis and global economic slowdown present to its economy.
 It claims that these external problems are really dragging down Switzerland’s growth prospects.
 Bummer, dude!

 To make matters worse, there are dangers on the domestic front as well, as reported by the central bank.
 For one, Switzerland still has a lot of excess production capacity.
 The Swiss factory PMI has failed to post a reading above 50.0 for five straight months now, suggesting a real problem in the manufacturing sector.

 In addition, Switzerland still hasn’t shaken off threats of deflation.
 In fact, the SNB sees the inflation rate clocking in at -0.6% this year, which is even lower than its June forecast of -0.5%.

 It wasn’t so much the SNB’s announcement that convinced me that the euro’s strength is the real deal.
 Rather, it was the market’s reaction to the event that opened my eyes.

 As you can see in the chart above, EUR/CHF didn’t drop like a hot potato after the SNB had announced that it would maintain the minimum exchange rate at 1.2000.

-The way I see it, this tells us one thing: that the pair was being propped up by more than mere speculation that the central bank would raise the floor on EUR/CHF.
+The way I see it, this tells us one thing: that the pair were being propped up by more than mere speculation that the central bank would raise the floor on EUR/CHF.
 It was legitimate euro strength that was keeping it above 1.2000!

 If you really think about it, in a weird sort of way, the market’s reaction proved that the SNB made the right decision.
-With risk appetite up and demand for the euro being boosted by developments in the euro zone and QE3, there’s no current need to raise the floor on EUR/CHF.
+With risk appetite up and demand for the euro being boosted by developments in the eurozone and QE3, there’s no current need to raise the floor on EUR/CHF.